Skip to main content

 The "I Was Wrong About X" Post

-Richard van der Blom's LinkedIn algorithm research found that posts combining personal narrative with actionable insights get 2-3x more engagement than purely informational content.
-The "I was wrong" format hits both of those notes perfectly.
-It's a story (personal narrative) with a lesson (actionable insight) wrapped in vulnerability (which triggers comments because people relate to it).
+Richard van der Blom's algorithm research found posts combining personal narrative with actionable insights get 2 to 3x more engagement than purely informational content.
+The "I was wrong" format hits both notes: a story with a lesson, wrapped in vulnerability that pulls comments.
+I posted one about spending three months building a feature nobody wanted because I never talked to users.
+It got more comments than anything in the previous two months combined.

 Stories With Specific Numbers

 "I failed at cold outreach" is forgettable.
 "I sent 247 cold emails with a 0% response rate, then changed one line in the subject and got a 14% reply rate" makes people stop scrolling.
+Specific results force attention because people can compare your numbers to their own.
+The best creators don't say "we grew a lot."
+They say "we went from 340 to 2,100 newsletter subscribers in 6 weeks by doing exactly this."

 Contrarian Takes You Actually Believe